-Indicator Description Transmission lines installed or upgraded (km) The length, in kilometers, of new, high voltage 4 lines built, rehabilitated, or upgraded during the reporting year.
-5 Increased energy generation capacity (MW net) 6 The incremental generation capacity added in megawatts net, (and average volume energy produced in MWh) during the reporting year through new investment.
+Indicator Description Transmission lines installed or upgraded (km) The length, in kilometers, of new, high voltage 2 lines built, rehabilitated, or upgraded during the reporting year.
+3 Increased energy generation capacity (MW net) 4 The incremental generation capacity added in megawatts net, (and average volume energy produced in MWh) during the reporting year through new investment.
 Rehabilitated generation capacity (MW net) The incremental generation capacity added during the reporting year, in MW net, and average volume energy produced in MWh) through investment in plant rehabilitation or upgrade.
 New substations (MVA) The capacity, in megavolt amperes, of new high voltage substations built in the reporting year.
 Upgraded substations (MVA) The incremental capacity, in megavolt amperes, added through the rehabilitation or upgrading of existing substations.
-Wind Power Installed, MW net/MWH 7 The incremental generation capacity added during the reporting year, in megawatts net, through new wind investment. and Production, in megawatt hours, from wind power plants during the reporting year.
+Wind Power Installed, MW net/MWH 5 The incremental generation capacity added during the reporting year, in megawatts net, through new wind investment. and Production, in megawatt hours, from wind power plants during the reporting year.
 Solar Generation Installed, MW net/MWh The incremental generation capacity added during the reporting year, in megawatts net, through new solar PV investment. and Production, in megawatt hours, from solar PV during the reporting year.
+Electric Vehicle Adoption, Nos Number of electric vehicles in use (reporting hybrid and pure electric vehicles separately).
+LED public lighting, km of roads The incremental length of roads, in kilometers, lit by public streetlights using LED bulbs.
+Energy Efficiency investment The amount (in equivalent US dollars) invested in energy efficiency.

-4 High voltage is considered to be any transmission line or substation rated 110 kV or higher.
+2 High voltage is considered to be any transmission line or substation rated 110 kV or higher.

-5 Upgrade or rehabilitation are, for the purpose of these indicators, considered to be any capital expenditure in an amount greater than US\$500.
+3 Upgrade or rehabilitation are, for the purpose of these indicators, considered to be any capital expenditure in an amount greater than US\$500.
 This threshold is used to distinguish "capital expenditure" and "investment" from expenditure on maintenance.

-6 MW net refers to net generation capacity.
+4 MW net refers to net generation capacity.
 Net generation capacity is the electrical output of a power plant after deducting consumption of the plant itself ("own use").

-7 Both grid-connected and off-grid generation should be reported for solar and wind.
+5 Both grid-connected and off-grid generation should be reported for solar and wind.